Realization of fermionic Laughlin state on a quantum processor: Discussion and Outlook

 \section{Discussion and Outlook}

-In summary, we realized a strongly correlated topological order on IonQ’s Aria-1 trapped-ion quantum computer by preparing the $\nu = 1/3$ Laughlin state using an efficient and scalable HVA.
-Our results demonstrate the potential of near-term quantum processors to probe and control strongly correlated topological phases, advancing both quantum materials and computation.
+In summary, we realized a strongly correlated topological order on IonQ’s trapped-ion quantum computer by preparing the $\nu = 1/3$ Laughlin state using an efficient and scalable HVA.
+We validated our experiment by extracting FQH phase-diagnostic observables from hardware and sets a benchmark for future experiments on larger, classically intractable systems.

-Beyond the Laughlin state, our method can be readily extended to quasiparticle states \cite{seidel_domain-wall-type_2007} as well as to more complex non-Abelian topological order such as the Moore–Read \cite{moore_nonabelions_1991} and Read–Rezayi \cite{read_beyond_1999} states.
+Beyond the Laughlin state, our method can be extended to quasiparticle states \cite{seidel_domain-wall-type_2007} as well as to more complex non-Abelian topological order such as the Moore–Read \cite{moore_nonabelions_1991} and Read–Rezayi \cite{read_beyond_1999} states.
 The realization of these exotic phases would mark a significant step towards exploring exotic topological phases, providing a robust platform for exploring Abelian and non-Abelian braiding statistics through adiabatic quasiparticle transport \cite{flavin_abelian_2011}, edge and bulk excitations, and nonequilibrium dynamics such as emergent graviton modes in FQH systems \cite{haldane2011geometrical}.
 Moreover, the ability to prepare these exotic states position our approach as a promising testbed for benchmarking next-generation quantum processors.

-In addition, our work introduces a new quantum methodology for studying strongly correlated topological materials.
-Unlike classical methods, which are fundamentally constrained by exponential complexity, quantum simulation provides a scalable route to access key properties of these systems—such as phase stability and low-energy excitations—that remain elusive.
-By directly preparing and probing these states on quantum hardware, this approach offers a powerful platform for advancing the understanding and engineering of topological quantum materials.
+In addition, our work demonstrates a hardware-validated end-to-end workflow for studying strongly correlated topological materials.
+Unlike classical methods, which are fundamentally constrained by exponential complexity, our quantum simulation workflow provides a scalable route to access key properties of these systems such as phase stability, low-energy excitations, and response functions by directly preparing and probing these states on quantum processors.
+Moreover, our protocol is well positioned as a practical state-initialization routine for a broader class of quantum algorithms \cite{berry_rapid_2025, yoshioka_krylov_2025, huggins_unbiasing_2022, he_alignment_2023} where high-quality initial states substantially improve algorithm's convergence and practical performance.
+Taken together, these features position our protocol as a versatile building block for the digital simulation and diagnosis of topological quantum matter.